 - Trying obsessively to win on a particular machine.

 - Spending too much time and/or money gambling.

 - Gambling every day of the week.

-Our casinos house trained customer liaison representatives at every one of our sites.
-These representatives can provide information or referrals to assist our guests who may be experiencing gambling related problems.
-If you need help, ask for a supervisor or manager at any time.
-To find out more about responsible gambling, self-exclusion or where to get help; contact the Responsible Gambling Department or the Gaming Manager on duty at:
+Our casinos have Customer Liaison Representatives at every one of our sites.
+These Representatives can provide information or referrals to assist our guests who may be experiencing gambling related problems.
+If you need help, ask for a Supervisor or Manager at any time.
+To find out more about responsible gambling, self-exclusion or where to get help, contact the Responsible Gambling Department or the Gaming Manager on duty at:

 - The Star Sydney (02) 9777 9000